eskederks/eMAGMA-tutorial/eMAGMA tutorial PART_1.md

 This will generated a list of 133 genes that based on gene-proximity are higly associated with MDD.

-In the second part of this tutorial we will use eMAGMA to generate a list of genes associated with MDD based on eQTL, gene expressiona and tissue specific information. go to PART2!
+In the second part of this tutorial we will use eMAGMA to generate a list of genes associated with MDD based on tissue-specific  eQTL information. go to PART2!